HamidTurker/h.lab/README.md

 Although many of these functions are already finished and in use, this project is still very much in its early days.

-For the Matlab versions of these scripts, check the h_lab repo.
+For the Matlab versions of these scripts, keep an eye on the h_lab repo (but note that R and future Python versions of the code will be prioritized).